msf4-0/ERPNext-Frepple-Enhanced-Integration/README.md

 1. Installed Frepple software and successfully launched it on the localhost.
 Refer to [this document](https://docs.google.com/document/d/1P4U1rZszydwy2LmVAuC4lvYPl-dFw86LSC8Fz8zRsIE/edit?usp=sharing) for installing Frepple software.
 2. Installed ERPNext and successfully launched it on the localhost.

-Note:
+### Important Note:
-- If you still have not installed ERPNext in your PC, skip the below installation and refer to [this github repository](https://github.com/msf4-0/IRPS-Enhanced-Frepple-Integration) to install ERPNext with Frepple integration app at once.
+- If you still have not installed ERPNext in your PC:
+    - Skip the below installation and refer to [this github repository](https://github.com/msf4-0/IRPS-Enhanced-Frepple-Integration) to install ERPNext with Frepple integration app at once.
+- If you already have installed ERPNext which has the old version of ERPNext-Frepple integration, you will need to:
+    - First, update ERPNext files described in section [I. Update ERPNext files](https://github.com/msf4-0/ERPNext-Frepple-Enhanced-Integration#i-update-erpnext-files)
+    - Second, update Frepple custom app into the new version by following the instruction in section [III.
+Update Frepple custom app](https://github.com/msf4-0/ERPNext-Frepple-Enhanced-Integration/edit/main/README.md#iii-update-frepple-custom-app)
-- If you already have a running instance of ERPNext, you will only need to install the new app.
-In order to install this integrated app into your ERPNext system, two main processes must be done.
-These two process are described in the following section.
+- If you already have a running instance of ERPNext that does not have the Frepple integrated app, you will need to:
+    - First, update ERPNext files described in section [I. Update ERPNext files](https://github.com/msf4-0/ERPNext-Frepple-Enhanced-Integration#i-update-erpnext-files)
+    - Second, install the new Frepple custom app by following the steps illustrated in section [II.
+Install the new Frepple custom app into ERPNext](https://github.com/msf4-0/ERPNext-Frepple-Enhanced-Integration#ii-install-the-new-frepple-custom-app-into-erpnext).

 ### I. Update ERPNext files